mobify/workshop--adaptivejs-site-1x/README.md

     @import 'components/card';
     @import 'components/product-list';
     ```
+    Save the `_components.scss` component list file and close it.

-9. Repeat Steps 5-9 in this Task to add a `_price.scss` component file in the `assets/styles/components` folder with the following styles.
+9. Repeat Steps 5-8 in Task B. In `assets/styles/components` folder, add a `_price.scss` component file with the following styles:

     ```scss
     // Price